ahamdan1990/redmine_time_log_pdf_export/README.md

 ***
 ### Features List
 * Export each Time Spent as PDF
+* Export all Time entries as PDF based on the selected columns with a PDF button in the spent time tab
 * Adding a logo in the assets/image/logo.png that will be exported with the pdf file
 ***
 ## Install